iterative/dvc.org/content/docs/studio/user-guide/model-registry/view-models.md

   - the assigned stages for the different versions, and
   - the history of all version registration and stage assignment actions.

-You can find an example of a [model detail page] in Iterative's public model registry.
+You can find an example of a [model detail page] in Iterative's public (read only) model registry.

 ## Model columns in the project’s experiment table: